It’s hard, isn’t it?

 For me, I like to go into old posts and just review my text.
 I often notice grammar errors, and while I do want to fix them right away, I have to remember that when I do, it will update my post so I have to think about what else I can update on that post.
 If nothing else, it forces me to revisit my post and add something useful – there is always something new you’ve learned that you can offer to your readers.

-Get Ready for More Traffic!
+Get Ready to Increase Website Traffic!

 I’m getting a ton of more comments on old posts (that I’ve added new content to).
 So, what are you waiting for, get your nerd glasses on and try some coding on your WP blog and have fun 🙂